Southern-fried Diet Raises Risk for Early Death

 You’ll probably see salt and pepper, mustard, ketchup, hot sauce, horseradish, and tangy barbecue sauce made from a closely-guarded recipe.
 But there’s at least one condiment that serves as a tell-tale sign of artery-clogging Southern cooking: A pitcher of chicken fat to pour on your food.

-Guess what?
+Want to know if Southern fried foods are healthy?
 Too much Southern-style eating or dousing your food in chicken fat is bad for your health.
 In a recent study published in the Journal of the American Medical Association, researchers looked at the eating habits of 7,000 people over a 14-year period.

 They found that people who frequently eat Southern-style food (fried in oil, cooked with fat, high in sodium, etc.), are more likely to have high blood pressure, high cholesterol, higher rates of obesity, and a greater risk for heart disease and early death.